A Practical 10–14 Day Family Golden Triangle Itinerary (Delhi → Agra → Jaipur)

 Comfort, Adventure and Fatigue: The Real Trade‑Off

-For our full step by step planning framework, see: How to Plan a Golden Triangle Family Trip: Flights, Visas, Trains, Hotels & Budget
+If you want to see how this all fits together, How to Plan a Golden Triangle Family Trip: Flights, Visas, Trains, Hotels & Budget walks through the full process step by step.

 Final Decision: Is the Golden Triangle Worth It With Kids?